sathvikaithala/Final_project/README.md

 ---

-### (Insert Selected Topic)
+### Selected Topic - Housing Trends

-We chose to base our project around the *insert here* database found on *insert here*.
-We decided to choose this topic because we all found it both interesting and prevalent in the world around us.
+Our group aims to analyze the housing market in various US cities to establish trends and predict future housing prices.
+We hope to gain valuable insights about the effect of demographics, industry, economic health, and other factors on the housing market.